SkylineCommunications/dataminer-docs-connectors/connector/doc/EasyTools_Content_Management_Platform.md

 ### Functions and Operations Page

 This page displays information regarding the **Configured** **Functions,** **Configured Operations**, and **Operation Transcode AAC** that are created in the device.
+To alarm on DateTime parameters, like Last Up/Down columns, the user has to calculate the numeric value for a specific date and use that in the alarm template.

 ### Schedules and Jobs Page